By Treven Pyles

 According to the results of the new study, asbestos exposure is most probably to have happened during repairs to the ships and maintenance tasks throughout the time that seaman worked aboard merchant ships at sea (i.e. commercial, rather than naval vessels).
 While performing repair and maintenance tasks on merchant ships, seamen were potentially exposed to "in-place" asbestos.

 What attracted the attention of the U.S. government and several industries and labor organizations was the fact that some U.S. seaman reported pleural abnormalities, even if asbestos air levels were found to be below 1 f/cc for most repair and maintenance work.

-In the 1990s, there were increases in lung cancer and mesothelioma showing in studies of seaman which led researchers to believe there was a significant connection between the seaman lung diseases and the asbestos exposure on ships.
+In the 1990s, there were increases in lung cancer and mesothelioma showing up in studies of seamen which led researchers to believe there was a significant connection between the seaman lung diseases and the asbestos exposure on ships.

 A similar study from 2008 uses historical industrial hygiene data from maritime shipping vessels between 1978 and 1992, including oil tankers and cargo vessels that were docked and/or at sea.
 Unfortunately, numerous samples that were collected from suspected asbestos-containing materials were taken when there was no interaction with the studied materials.